How to Find Insanely Cheap Flights

 NEW ROUTES

-One of the best ways to get a deal on a flight is to keep on the new routes that an airline launches.
+One of the best ways to get a deal on a flight is to keep an eye on the new routes that an airline launches.
 Sometimes they offer the route at a discounted rate.
-If you live you in a hub city, pay close attention to what connecting routes make the most sense to get you to your destination.
+If you live in a hub city, pay close attention to what connecting routes make the most sense to get you to your destination.

 SALES

-Airlines like Easy Jet, Ryanair, Spirit Airlines have great sales such as flights from the UK to France for $9 or so.
-The key here is to jump on the chance as soon as you see them because they don’t last a long time.
+Airlines like EasyJet, Ryanair, and budget carriers have great sales such as flights from the UK to France for $9 or so.
+The key here is to jump on the chance as soon as you see them because they don’t last long.

 OTHER WAYS TO GET CHEAP OR FREE FLIGHTS

-Don’t worry, there a few other ways to get really cheap tickets as well.
+Don’t want to wait around for error fares?
+Don’t worry, there are a few other ways to get really cheap tickets as well.

 Understanding how to use your points is just as important as collecting them, but if used correctly, you can see the world with points.